How much money will we have? How does the funding work?

 How long will this last?

-The planning grant is for 18-24 months and will be completed no later than summer of 2020.
-The implementation plan will be written to include phases that will take place over 3-5 years and beyond.
-It will be important for the strategic plan to have a strong sustainability component.
+The implementation plan will take place in phases that will take place over 3-5 years and beyond, beginning with the 2020-21 school year.
+It is important for the strategic plan to have a strong sustainability component.